 Key Stage 1

-Our aim in Key Stage 1 is to develop reading and problem solving skills of emergent readers so they become confident and independent at lifting new words off the page.
+Our aim in Key Stage 1 is to develop reading and problem solving skills of emergent readers so they become confident and independent at lifting text from the page in order to take meaning from it.
 The aim is also for children to use these developing skills to access and understand a wide range of texts.
 By the end of Key Stage One, children are well equipped with the high quality phonics provision and comprehension skills necessary to engage with and enjoy an increasingly challenging range of books.